dotnet/orleans/src/Documentation/grains/grain_persistence/index.md

 }
 ```

-> __Note:__ State size should not exceed 64KB, a limit imposed by Azure Table Storage.
+> __Note:__ The maxium column size is 32kb (chars) or 64kb (bytes) in Azure Table Storage.
+When saving state larger than these limits, Orleans automatically splits longer values, over multiple Columns.
+The maximum allowed size (per row over all columns) is 1Mb, a limit imposed by Azure Table Storage.

 ### AzureBlobGrainStorage Provider